dudeNumber4/database-migration/README.md

 * To properly view the (multi-line) script that was executed that shows in the ScriptApplied column in SSMS, set query results to text (right click in a query window).
   * Additionally, you must set this option or the scripts that show in query results will be truncated:
   * Tools | Options | Query Results | SQL Server | Results to Text: Maximum number of characters displayed in each column: 65535
+* The most straight-forward way to correct a failed script is to commit another script and re-deploy your service.
 * To correct an error when you are able to restart the service:
   * Correct some condidition that exists in the database that caused the script to fail, delete the row in MigrationsJournal that recorded the failure for that script, and re-start the service.
   * In development, you may be able to drop every object in the database and re-run the service; all scrips will be re-applied.